 American University journalism student

 Ambar Pardilla just recently completed the POLITICO Journalism Institute program, which aims to increase and support diversity in Washington newsrooms.
 The fellowship is an intensive program for students interested in covering stories on government and politics.
-SOC reached out to Ambar to see how was her experience as a POLITICO fellow and what advice she would give to other students who are interested in applying for the POLITICO Fellowship.
+We reached out to Ambar to see how her experience as a POLITICO fellow was and what advice she would give to other students who are interested in applying for the POLITICO Fellowship.

 What was your initial reaction when you found out you were given the POLITICO Fellowship?

 I have to admit that I was completely shocked to have been accepted into the program because I knew that a lot of really accomplished people with much more experience than me had applied.
 I had to read the congratulatory email a couple of times to believe it.